openedx/openedx-aspects/docs/how-tos/superset_roles.rst

             ],
         }

-Once you have defined your custom roles you probably want to assign them to users automatically at login.
+Once you have defined your custom roles, you probably want to assign them to users automatically at login.
 You can do so by using the patch **superset-sso-assignment-rules**.
 This patch expects valid python code and should return a list of roles: